Learning in Year Two

 Reading

 In Year 2 reading is taught daily.
 Some children read with the class teacher during guided reading sessions in which children are taught a range of reading skills.
 Other children work in Read.
 Write.
 Inc. groups to help them with their segmenting and blending of words in order to develop fluency.
-We also have weekly whole class reading comprehension lessons where children learn to develop their retrieval and inference skills.

 Each child is issued with a home reading journal and book, which should be read, signed off, and returned to school each week.
 Home reading is a hugely beneficial way of supporting your child's learning across the curriculum.
 The children are encouraged to explore a wide range of reading material and are given access to the school library books once a week and where possible we arrange trips to the local library and have themed weeks such as Book Week.